Introduction

 Temporary crowns play an important role in the process, allowing you to experience how the final restoration will feel and function.
 If you notice any bite problems with your temporary crown, inform your dental team immediately so adjustments can be incorporated into the final restoration.

-Following your dentist's post-placement instructions carefully, including attending all scheduled adjustment appointments, helps ensure optimal results.
+Following your dentist's post-placement instructions carefully, including attending all scheduled adjustment appointments, helps support a good outcome.
 Many practices schedule follow-up appointments specifically to assess and refine the occlusion after you've had time to adapt to your new crown.

 Managing Expectations and Recovery